 Laurentian University strives to maintain a safe and inclusive environment for all students, faculty and staff, and will not tolerate violence, discrimination, or harassment.

 The University takes sexual harassment/violence very seriously.
 That means as a member of the Laurentian University community, you have the right to be free from sexual harassment/violence on Laurentian’s campus and anywhere a Laurentian University activity takes place.
+No person shall commit an act of sexual violence against any other person or threaten another person with sexual violence.
+This includes, but is not limited to, sexual assault, sexual harassment, stalking, indecent exposure, voyeurism, degrading sexual imagery, distribution of sexual images or video without consent, cyber harassment and cyber stalking.

 The University is proactive in promoting education and training related to the prevention of any form of violence on campus.
 Professionals trained in counselling, security and human rights are equipped to respond quickly and to pursue all necessary investigative avenues.